Bachelor of Science Applied and Public History

 BS Degree in History with a Concentration in Applied and Public History

-One 3 s.h.
+Out of the core history course requirements, one 3 s.h.
 2000-level course must be taken before any 3000-level course may be taken, and one 3000-level course must be taken before any 4000-level course may be taken.
-No more than 12 semester hours may be taken at the 2000-level.
+No more than 15 semester hours may be taken at the 2000-level, including HIS 2800.

-The concentration in Applied and Public History (246B) consists of a minimum of 24 semester hours drawn from various departments or disciplines.
-No more than three semester hours of this career-oriented concentration may be taken at the 1000-level, and must be from the department-approved list of 1000-level course offerings.
+The career concentration courses consist of 24 sh from the department-approved list plus 3 sh HIS3575.
+No more than three semester hours may be taken at the 1000-level, and must be from the department-approved list of 1000-level course offerings.
 The concentration must include 15 s.h. at the 3000-4000 level.

 Internships